servicetitan/Stl.Fusion/README.md

 The magic happens when `[ComputeMethod]`-s are invoked:
 1. When Fusion knows that a value for a given call (think `(serviceInstance, method, args...)` cache key) is still consistent, *Fusion returns it instantly, without letting the method to run*.
-2. And when the value isn't cached or tagged as inconsistent, *Fusion lets the method run, but captures new value's dependencies in process.* "Dependency" is a value of one `[ComputeMethod]` call accessed during the evaluation of another `[ComputeMethod]` call.
+2. And when the value isn't cached or tagged as inconsistent, *Fusion lets the method run, but captures new value's dependencies in process.* "Dependency" is one `[ComputeMethod]` call triggered during the evaluation of another `[ComputeMethod]` call.

 The second step allows Fusion to track which values are expected to change when one of them changes.
 It's quite similar to [lot traceability](https://en.wikipedia.org/wiki/Traceability), but implemented for arbitrary functions rather than manufacturing processes.